 Pumpkin Pie Filling

-- When the mixture is blended together, pour it into the pre-baked pie crust.
+When the mixture is blended together, pour the pumpkin filling it into the pre-baked pie crust.

 Bake the pie at 325 degrees for 50 minutes.
 The pie should still jiggle a little when you remove it.
 (If the crust is browning too much, place aluminum foil over the edges or use a pie shield.)

 Allow the pie to cool for an hour or two on a cooling rack.